1889 (20th April)

 Adolf Hitler was born to Alois and Klara Hitler in the border town of Braunau-am-inn, Austria.
 His father was a border clerk and his mother was a housekeeper.
 He was the couple’s fourth child, his elder siblings, Gustav, Ida and Otto had died before his birth.

-Adolf attended school but he was not academic and did not do well in any subjects except in PE and Art.
-His father was not happy with his school progress and used strong punishment which made Adolf resentful.
+Adolf began his education at the local school, but he was not academic and the only subjects he did well in were PE and Art.
+His father was not happy with his school progress and used strong punishment which made young Adolf resentful.

 1896 (21st January)